Cook’s 85-yard TD highlights Vikings’ 20-9 win vs. Cards

 Cardinals: New WR Michael Crabtree, the 11th-year veteran who signed with the team earlier this week, did not suit up.
 Neither did CB Patrick Peterson, the eight-time Pro Bowl pick facing a six-game suspension to start the regular season for violating the NFL’s policy on performance-enhancers.

+“We wanted to see what we had in the other guys,” Kingsbury said.
+“It’s tough when you have one of the best cornerbacks in the game sitting over there watching, but we had a good plan going into training camp, and we stuck to it.”

 Vikings: DT Linval Joseph, who joined the team for practice this week for the first time since offseason shoulder surgery, was held out of the starting lineup, as was SS Harrison Smith.
 On offense, WR Adam Thielen rested, and RT Brian O’Neill stayed on the sideline again, after returning to the field this week following a three-week absence because of a right arm injury.
+Zimmer said Smith and Thielen were held out as a precaution with minor injuries.

 UP NEXT